Wrongful Death Attorney in Atlanta

 Questioning Liability

-Insurance companies frequently argue that their insured was not at fault or that the deceased person contributed to their own death.
-They may hire investigators and medical witnesses to challenge your claim.
+Insurance firms often claim that their policyholder was not responsible or that the deceased played a role in their own demise.
+They might employ investigators and medical experts to contest your claim.

 Minimizing Damages